YanjingAveryLi/YanjingAveryLi/README.md

 Hi, I am Yanjing (Avery) Li.
 Nice to meet you!

-Please reach me at averyli1129@outlook.com
+How to reach me: averyli1129@outlook.com